php-fig/fig-standards/proposed/http.md

      *              false if no matching header name is found in the message.
      */
     public function hasHeader($header);

     /**
+     * Retrieve an HTTP header by name.
+     *
+     * If a header contains multiple values for the given case-insensitive name,
+     * then the header values MUST be combined using a comma separator followed
+     * by a space (i.e., ", ") as specified in RFC 2616.
+     *
+     * @param string $header Header name.
+     *
+     * @return string|null Header value, or null if not set.
+     */
+    public function getHeader($header);

+    /**
      * Sets a header, replacing any existing values of any headers with the